 News & Announcements

-The Dawson Creek Fire Protection Area is still following the recommendation from BC Wildfire Service and not allowing fires of any kind within its jurisdiction.
+The Dawson Creek Fire Protection Area is following the recommendation from BC Wildfire Service and are once again allowing small fires within its jurisdiction.

 Please read the Information Bulletin for more information.